Five Home NAS Server builds were chosen to represent this category's BestConfigs.

 Ultimately, Network Attached Silence by Casper triumphed with 32 percent of the vote.
 He won by sticking to the category’s primary purpose.
-While the competition had more capacity, flashier enclosures, and even SSDs, Casper went with a silent case and cooler, a ton of RAM, and a fanless, 80 PLUS Platinum-rated PSU.
+While the competition had more capacity, flashier enclosures and even SSDs, Casper went with a silent case and cooler, a ton of RAM and a fanless, 80 PLUS Platinum-rated PSU.

 Congratulations to forum member Casper for having his recommended build picked by the Tom's Hardware community this quarter!

-Unlike Breadwhistle’s NAS PC last quarter, Casper went with an Intel CPU over an APU from AMD.
+Unlike Breadwhistle’s NAS PC last time around, Casper went with an Intel CPU over an APU from AMD.
 This move makes sense; a NAS appliance doesn't need AMD's superior graphics engine, while it can benefit from Intel's more efficient x86 cores.
 Like the rest of this build, Casper’s Core i3-3220T is task-appropriate.

-A whopping 12 GB of DDR3-1333 from Mushkin is indeed a step up from the previous build’s 8 GB.
+A whopping 12GB of DDR3 memory from Mushkin is indeed a step up from the previous build’s 8GB.

 The only repetition between this quarter’s NAS system and the last one involves the hard drives.
-Both Casper and Breadwhistle chose a trio of 3 TB Western Digital Red disks to handle their network-attached storage needs.
+Both Casper and Breadwhistle chose a trio of 3TB Western Digital Red disks to handle their network-attached storage needs.